RamSaw/SoftwareDesign/README.md

 To load specific map pass a path to map file as an argument to the application.

-If no argument passed then map will be generated randomly.
+If no argument is passed then map will be generated randomly.